Best practices for setting max-age on CDN media assets

 The Immutable Directive: Why max-age=31536000 Is the Baseline

 Modern CDNs and browsers treat media assets as immutable when paired with content-hashed URLs.
-Setting a one-year max-age eliminates revalidation overhead, directly improving Time to First Byte (TTFB) and reducing origin load.
-For comprehensive header strategies, review Cache-Control Headers for Image and Video Assets.
-This directive must be paired with deterministic asset fingerprinting to prevent stale delivery and ensure atomic cache updates.
+A one-year max-age eliminates revalidation overhead, directly improving Time to First Byte (TTFB) and reducing origin load.
+For comprehensive header strategies, see Cache-Control Headers for Image and Video Assets.

 Cache-Control: public, max-age=31536000, immutable

-Tradeoff Analysis: The immutable directive prevents browsers from issuing conditional If-Modified-Since or If-None-Match requests during page reloads or navigation.
-However, it requires strict build pipeline discipline.
-If your hashing algorithm is non-deterministic or fails to update on content changes, users will receive broken or outdated media for up to 365 days.
-Always validate your asset pipeline’s hash generation before enabling immutable.
+Tradeoff: The immutable directive prevents browsers from issuing conditional If-Modified-Since or If-None-Match requests during page reloads.
+This requires strict build pipeline discipline: if your hashing algorithm fails to update on content changes, users will receive stale media for up to 365 days.
+Validate your pipeline’s hash generation before enabling immutable.

 Deploying aggressive caching requires synchronized asset versioning.
-Use build-time hashing (e.g., Vite, Webpack, or CI/CD pipelines) to generate fingerprinted URLs.
+Use build-time hashing (Vite, webpack, or equivalent) to generate fingerprinted URLs.
 Verify headers via CLI before deployment.
-In HTML, preload critical media with matching headers.
-In JS service workers, intercept fetch requests to enforce cache-first routing for fingerprinted paths.

 1. Pre-Deployment CLI Verification